OSMLatam/OSM-Notes-Ingestion/docs/Testing_Workflows_Overview.md

 - **Quality Tests:** Validates clean and well-structured code
 - **Integration Tests:** Validates operation in real environments

-This configuration allows quick problem detection and maintains the quality of the OSM-Notes-profile project.
+This configuration allows quick problem detection and maintains the quality of the OSM-Notes-Ingestion project.

 ---